The best things to do in Bend for December

 Two kids enjoy hot cocoa near the slopes at Mt.
 Bachelor.

-What’s great about that is that you can spend the day savoring Mt.
+What that means is you can spend the day savoring Mt.
 Bachelor’s 4,300 acres of lift-accessible terrain, along with all the skiing, snowboarding, Nordic skiing, and dogsledding your flurry-filled heart can handle.

 Bend, Oregon community gathers in Drake Park for the annual tree lighting.

-Seeking the best place to spend the holidays in Oregon?
-You’re on the right path if it’s headed for Bend.
+When you’re seeking the best place in Oregon to spend the holidays, you’re on the right path if it’s headed for Bend.
 December adds an extra layer of enchantment with a fairy dusting of holiday tradition.
+It’s also your ideal homebase for skiing Mt.
+Bachelor over the holidays.
+What else is happening?

-Enjoy treasured small-town celebrations like Bend’s annual Community Tree Lighting or the festive Christmas Parade in Downtown Bend.
+Of course, you can always enjoy treasured small-town celebrations like Bend’s annual Community Tree Lighting or the festive Christmas Parade in downtown Bend.
 These events take place each year and offer fun for the whole family.

 Menorah lighting in the Old Mill District in Bend, Oregon.

 The annual Menorah Lighting hosted by Chabad of Central Oregon takes place in the Old Mill’s Center Plaza.
-The 2024 event takes place Dec.
-25, and be sure to arrive before dusk so you don’t miss the main event.
+Be sure to arrive before dusk so you don’t miss the main event.

 Want a one-of-a-kind Bend holiday experience?
 Don’t miss the annual Holiday Lights Paddle hosted by Tumalo Creek.
 It’s a thing of wonder watching Bend’s most dedicated paddlers light up their canoes and kayaks to cruise the Deschutes River through the Old Mill District.